Reykjavik Travel Information

 Most business in Iceland tends to take place in the capital, Reykjavik.
 Business meetings are usually formal, with smart dress essential.
 It is worth handing out business cards, and initial greetings are usually accompanied by a handshake.
 Punctuality should be respected.
 Meetings are usually conducted in English when dealing with foreigners.
 It is worth noting that Icelanders generally go by their first name, and telephone directory listings are alphabetical by first name.
 Business hours are usually from 8am to 4pm (summer) and 9am to 5pm (winter).
 Most offices are closed on weekends.

 The international country code for Iceland is +354.
-The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
-City/area codes are not in use.
+City and area codes are not in use.
 Note that Icelanders are listed by their first name in the telephone directory, not the last.
 Visitors can rent wifi hotspots.
 Wifi is easy to access, and free calls can be made using wifi connections.

 Become our Reykjavik Travel Expert